 You can change the messages printed when the runtime system "blows up," e.g., on stack overflow.
 The hooks for these are as follows:

-void OutOfHeapHook (unsigned long, unsigned long)
+void OutOfHeapHook(unsigned long, unsigned long) The been suprileur messes re void StackOverflowHook(long int) The stack-overflow message.

 The heap-overflow message.